Last Updated on January 5, 2021 by Jeremy

 I attended both conferences in 2018 (TBEX in the Finger Lakes, NY and TravelCon in Austin, Texas) and as a serial conference attendee thought it would be appropriate to put in my two cents on which conference is right for you moving forward.

 Please note: I attended TravelCon in 2018 as well as TBEX North America in 2013, 2014, 2017, and 2018.
 I won my ticket to TravelCon in 2018 from a vendor and paid for my ticket to TBEX; however, I was a hosted speaker twice in the past.
 All comparisons in this post are between the 2018 events alone which took place one week apart from each other.
-I'm an affiliate for Matt's Superstar Blogging Course but I have no vested interest in steering you to one conference or another.
+I was an affiliate for Matt's former Superstar Blogging Course but I have no vested interest in steering you to one conference or another.

 What is Included in TBEX and Travelcon?